intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 --- abstract

-Jon Postel's famous statement in RFC 1122 of "Be liberal in what you accept, and conservative in what you send" -- is a principle that has long guided the design of Internet protocols and implementations of those protocols.
-The posture this statement advocates might promote interoperability in the short term, but that short-term advantage is outweighed by negative consequences that affect the long-term maintenance of a protocol and its ecosystem.
+Jon Postel's famous statement in RFC 1122 of "Be liberal in what you accept, and conservative in what you send" is a principle that has long guided the design and implementation of Internet protocols.
+The posture this statement advocates promotes interoperability, but can produce negative effects in the protocol ecosystem in the long term.
+Those effects can be avoided by properly maintaining protocols.

 --- middle